A hand-held slide projector produced by Louis Marx

 And judging by that title it doesn't sound like they directly mirrored any of the episodes.Although there was a "flower and vegetable show" in Trumpton Park in episode 13 so I suppose "Trumpton Fete" could be a take on that.

-Either way,we're talking about slides that featured artist illustrations rather than actual series stills.
+Either way,we're talking about slides that featured artist illustrations rather than actual still photos lifted from the series.

-But if you assume the novelty of watching the same batch of any slides wore off pretty quickly,then the Give-a-Show must rank as one of the highest-selling but least-used toys of all time.Because what else could you do with it ?
+And I think I can speak for many by confirming that the novelty of watching the same batch of any slides wore off pretty darn quickly.Making it one of the highest-selling but least-used toys of all time.Because that was it's sole purpose.

 Not that it really matters.But I feel I should probably remember,and don't.